SrujanGowda1998/PortfolioWebsite/docs/experience.md

     3. Generate embeddings and store them in Pinecone for vector-based retrieval.

-    -> Indexed all document embeddings in Pinecone vector database, Pinecone was choosen for its fast and accurate similarity search over large document sets.
+    -> Indexed all document embeddings in Pinecone vector database, Pinecone was chosen for its fast and accurate similarity search over large document sets.

     -> Fully automated the document QA process, eliminating manual search and analysis of complex documents.